-In our department, we have set three broad categories of Student Learning Outcomes (SLO) for what we expect students to know or be able to do after taking courses in our major and, to a lesser extent, minor programs.
+We have set three broad categories of Student Learning Outcomes (SLO) for what we expect students to know or be able to do after completing a Minor in German.

-Student Learning Outcomes for the German Minor and Russian Studies Minor
+Student Learning Outcomes for the German Minor

-- 1. Language Proficiency - Students will be able to initiate, maintain, and close a general conversation either in German or in Russian. [speaking] - Students will be able to understand written examples of a variety of texts that treat familiar and unfamiliar topics and situations. [reading] - Students will be able to understand the main ideas and details of the discourse that they hear. [listening]
+1. Language Proficiency

-- Students will be able to write informal and formal texts about familiar topics using simple discourse. [writing] - Students will be able to describe the grammar they are using, reading, or listening to. [analyzing]
+- Students will be able to initiate, maintain, and close a general conversation in German. [speaking] - Students will be able to understand written examples of a variety of texts that treat familiar and unfamiliar topics and situations. [reading] - Students will be able to understand the main ideas and details of the discourse that they hear. [listening] - Students will be able to write informal and formal texts about familiar topics using simple discourse. [writing] - Students will be able to describe the grammar they are using, reading, or listening to. [analyzing]